Berkeley County, West Virginia: The 19th century

 Berkeley County was reduced in size twice during the 19th century.
 On January 8, 1801, Jefferson County was formed out of the county's eastern section.
 Then, on February 9, 1820, Morgan County was formed out of the county's western section and parts of Hampshire County.

 Berkeley County was strategically important to both the North and the South during the American Civil War (from 1861 to 1865).
 The county, and Martinsburg, its seat, lay at the northern edge of the Shenandoah Valley, and Martinsburg was important because the main line of the Baltimore and Ohio Railroad ran through it.
 The B&O was valuable to both armies for moving men and materiel.
 Increasing Martinsburg's strategic value was its proximity to the United States Arsenal and Armory at Harpers Ferry.
 Control over Martinsburg changed hands many times during the war, especially prior to the Battle of Gettysburg in July 1863.
 After Gettysburg, the city remained mostly under Union control.

-Most of Berkeley County's residents were loyal to the South during the American Civil War.
-There were seven companies of soldiers recruited from the county: five for the Confederate Army and two for the Union Army.
+About 75% of Berkeley County's residents were loyal to the South during the American Civil War.
+Confederate fervor was even more evident with military enlistment, at least about 80% of soldiers fought for the South.
+There were at least eleven companies of soldiers recruited from the county: at least nine for the Confederate Army but only two for the Union Army.
+In addition, the local militia sided with the Confederacy.

+The Confederate units consisted of the following: Chew's Battery Virginia Horse Artillery (a.k.a.
+Capt.
+James W. Thomson's & Capt.
+John W. Carter's Co.), Capt.
+Osmond B. Taylor's Co.
+Virginia Light Artillery, Wise Artillery (Co.
+B, 1st Regiment Virginia Light Artillery), Co.
+F Clark's Co (12th Virginia Cavalry), Co.
+A Wildcat Cavalry (11th Virginia Cavalry), Co.
+B Berkeley Troop (1st Virginia Cavalry), Co.
+F Shepherdstown Troop (1st Virginia Cavalry), Co.
+D Berkeley Border Guards (2nd Virginia Infantry), Co.
+E Hedgesville Blues (2nd Virginia Infantry), and 67th Regiment Virginia Militia.
+It is also believed that soldiers from Berkeley County participated in other Confederate units as well, such as the 7th Virginia Cavalry, whose Co.
+F and G recruited out of neighboring Hampshire and Jefferson Counties.

+The Union units consisted of Co.
+C 3rd Regiment, West Virginia Cavalry, and Company B First Regiment, (West) Virginia Volunteers.

 Yet it was (then-Colonel) Stonewall Jackson who wrote to Robert E. Lee, "...
 I regret to say that in Berkeley things are growing worse, and that the threats from Union men are calculated to curb the expression of Southern feeling."